aimanamri/raspberry-pi4-hadoop-spark-cluster/README.md

 1. **Hadoop Distributed File System (HDFS)**: HDFS as the distributed storage solution, enabling efficient data management across multiple nodes.
 2. **Hadoop YARN**: YARN acts as the resource manager, ensuring optimal allocation of computing resources for Hadoop and Spark jobs.
 3. **Spark** : Distributed processing system used for big data workloads and it utilizes in-memory caching.
 APIs in Java, Scala, Python and R.
-4. **Spark on YARN**: Instead of running Spark jobs in standalone mode, I've used Spark with YARN.
+4. **Spark on YARN**: Instead of running Spark jobs in standalone mode, Spark application can be launched in cluster mode or client mode with YARN.

 ## Requirements
 To replicate this project, you’ll need the following: